 Finally, students should learn how to manage time wisely in a management degree program.
 Being a manager not only means keeping other people in line and on schedule but setting a good example as well.
 Time management, productivity, and other personal management skills are an essential part of keeping a business running smoothly.

-    Enacuts is a student organization in the College of Business.
-Enacuts uses a business mindset and an entrepreneurial approach to improve the quality of life and standard of living of people in need and help businesses achieve profitability.
+Enactus is a student organization in the College of Business.
+Enactus uses a business mindset and an entrepreneurial approach to improve the quality of life and standard of living of people in need and help businesses achieve profitability.

 As an AACSB accredited business school, the College of Business is eligible to pursue Beta Gamma Sigma (International Honors Society for Business students).

 The College of Business supports an annual summer study abroad trip, which focuses on business and cross-cultural issues.
 Locations include Denmark, Sweden, England, Russia, Germany, Austria, Switzerland, and Cananda.